BIMSBbioinfo/pigx/README.md

 # Credits

-The software has been developed by Bora Uyar from the Akalin Lab with significant conceptual contributions by Jonathan Froelich from the N. Rajewsky Lab. at the Berlin Institute of Medical Systems Biology of the Max-Delbruck-Center for Molecular Medicine.
+The software has been developed by Bora Uyar from the Akalin Lab with significant conceptual contributions by Jonathan Froehlich from the N.Rajewsky Lab at the Berlin Institute of Medical Systems Biology of the Max-Delbruck-Center for Molecular Medicine.